 This best seller is not just good for project managers, but any non-PM professional seeking a deeper understanding of the subject.
 The content remains engaging and accessible, despite discussing complex areas like economics, psychology, and marketing.
 There’s also plenty of real-life strategies that can be implemented.

 Product Management’s Sacred Seven is well organized, and includes case studies, visualizations, and solid interview advice throughout.
 For example, the book explains how employers often ask candidates to identify an important metric for a company like Uber.
 Most candidates fail to realize this is a trick question designed to see if you know that Uber is a two-sided marketplace.
 A correct response would be to weigh up the pros and cons of a driver side metric vs a passenger side metric.

 This resource is ideal for data scientists, designers, engineers, or anyone else involved in the product lifecycle.

 Each of these books provides a unique opportunity to learn and grow from the experiences of influential product managers that have gone before you.
 You can advance your product management career by following in their footsteps, and by avoiding the mistakes they have made along the way.

-Thinkful’s flexible product management course provides an ideal stepping stone into the industry, and offers the security of a career guarantee when you graduate.
-If you’re interested in finding out more about product management and the people who have carved out successful careers in this exciting space, don’t forget to check out Thinkful’s product management blog.
+Our flexible product management course provides an ideal stepping stone into the industry, and offers the security of a career guarantee when you graduate.
+If you’re interested in finding out more about product management and the people who have carved out successful careers in this exciting space, don’t forget to check out our product management blog.